kech19/SQL-/README.md

 *	industry
 *	stage

-###### Findings
-The companies with highest percentage of layoffs were startups.
-Recommended to apply to more established companies to decrease the probability of being laid off.

 I also cleaned the data by removing duplicate values and replacing blank cells by nulls.

 I made extensive use of the following: